tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 ## Out of Scope: Dense vs. Sparse Vectors
 This post exclusively covers the mathematics of **Dense Vector Search**.

-Dense vectors (like embeddings from OpenAI or CLIP) are relatively low-dimensional (e.g., 384 to 3072 dimensions) but *every dimension has a non-zero floating-point value*.
-This geometric "denseness" is what triggers the algorithmic complexities (like the Curse of Dimensionality) discussed in the rest of this post.
+Dense vectors (like embeddings from OpenAI or CLIP) are relatively low-dimensional (e.g., 384 to 3072 dimensions).
+Dense embeddings require evaluating similarity across (nearly) all dimensions, so high-dimensional geometry and distance concentration matter operationally.

-By contrast, **Sparse Vectors** (such as traditional TF-IDF/BM25 profiles, or modern neural representations like **SPLADE** <a id="cite-32"></a>[[32]](#ref-32) and Elastic's **ELSER**) have massive dimensionality (often corresponding to the entire English vocabulary, e.g., 30,000+ dimensions), but they are 99% zeros.
-Because they are sparse, we do not mathematically calculate distance across all dimensions.
-Instead, we use fast set-intersection operations on **Inverted Indexes** (data structures that map terms directly to the list of documents containing them, much like the index at the back of a book).
+By contrast, **Sparse Vectors** (such as traditional TF-IDF/BM25 profiles, or modern neural representations like **SPLADE** <a id="cite-32"></a>[[32]](#ref-32) and Elastic's ELSER) have massive dimensionality (often corresponding to the entire English vocabulary, e.g., 30,000+ dimensions), but they are 99% zeros.
+Sparse retrieval typically exploits **Inverted Indexes** (data structures that map terms directly to the list of documents containing them) so scoring touches only non-zero coordinates, changing both the cost model and failure modes.
 Therefore, sparse vectors do not suffer from the same geometric curse, and algorithms like HNSW or IVF are not the primary mechanisms for scaling them.

 ## The Classical Approach: Space Partitioning

-Before we had modern vector databases, we had spatial indexes.
+Before we had modern vector databases or graph algorithms, we had spatial indexes.
 In low-dimensional spaces (like 2D maps or 3D CAD models), we solved the nearest neighbor problem using **Space Partitioning Trees**:

 ### KD-Trees (k-dimensional Trees)
 A **KD-Tree** is a binary tree that splits the data space into two halves at every node using axis-aligned hyperplanes (hyperplanes are just n-dimensional planes).